bezaspace/tqy/Progress.md

 - TimePicker uses hour/minute dropdown selects for precise time input
 - Tasks now display scheduling information in the UI

+### 7. Timeline View
+- Created a dedicated timeline page (`/timeline`) for visualizing scheduled tasks
+- Implemented a vertical timeline layout showing tasks positioned by their start and end times
+- Added date picker to filter tasks by selected date
+- Tasks are displayed as cards on the timeline only if they have date, start time, and end time set
+- Fixed date comparison bug: properly parse and compare dates to ensure tasks appear on the correct dates

 ### 7. Code Quality and Best Practices
 - TypeScript for type safety
 - ESLint for code linting (passes without errors)